 Deferred taxes are provided on a liability method whereby deferred tax assets are recognized for deductible temporary differences and operating loss and tax credit carry forwards and deferred tax liabilities are recognized for taxable temporary differences.
-Temporary differences are the differences between the reported amounts of assets and liabilities and their tax bases.
 Deferred tax assets are reduced by a valuation allowance when, in the opinion of management, it is more likely than not that some portion or all of the deferred tax assets will be realized.
-Deferred tax assets and liabilities are adjusted for the effects of changes in tax laws and rates
+Deferred tax assets and liabilities are adjusted for the effects of changes in tax laws and rates.

 The Company adopted the provisions of ASC 740-10 and has analyzed its filing positions in jurisdictions where it may be obligated to file returns.
 The Company believes that its income tax filing position and deductions will be sustained on audit and does not anticipate any adjustments that will result in a material change to its financial position.
 Therefore, no reserves for uncertain income tax positions have been recorded.
 The Company's policy is to recognize interest and/or penalties related to income tax matters in income tax expense.
-The Company had no accrual for interest or penalties as of June 30, 2015.
+The Company had no accrual for interest or penalties as of September 30, 2015.
 In addition, future changes in unrecognized tax benefits will have no impact on the effective tax rate due to the existence of the valuation.